-How to clean your bike in seven minutes - Cycling Weekly
+How to clean your bike's chain, frame and wheels: from splattered to sparkling in seven minutes

 Can I use WD40/GT85 to clean my bike?

-WD40 is a degreaser – it will dislodge thick muck, grime and dirt – so it’s good to use when you’ve got a lot of built up grease on your chain and gears, or a stuck part that’s become rusted.
+WD40 and GT85 are both water dispersants.
+They will dislodge thick muck, grime and dirt - so it's good to use when you've got a lot of built up grease on your chain and gears, or a stuck part that's become rusted.
 It will get everything looking very shiny.
-It isn’t a lubricant – so you do need to use a chain lube after use.
+It isn't a lubricant, so you do need to use a chain lube after use and you shouldn't get them near your rims or brakes.

-For more information on chain lube check out ‘wet or dry: which chain lube should I use?’

 Can I use a pressure washer or hose to clean my bike?